abhishek-ch/spark_hungarian/README.md

  > TODO defect Column Name
  * Currently the code only reads/support parquet type, but adding new sources are very easy !
- * This is my _I am bored_ project, so not very wel documented, will try to get them done.
+ * This is my _I am bored_ project, so not very well documented, will try to get them done.
+ * Currently it supports Balanced Input and automatically balanced Column but not Row.
+ >TODO defect no row-wise auto balance support

  ### References